 By combining a router, security appliance, and local malware protection software, F-Secure Sense adds multi-layered protection for your network.
-When combined, these multiple layers protect all devices, regardless of whether an anti-virus agent is installed on them.
+When combined, these multiple layers protect all devices, regardless of whether an antivirus is installed on them.

-It may lack advanced features like parental controls, a guest LAN, and Wi-Fi protected setup, but with an affordable price, F-Secure Sense is a perfect fit for an apartment or small home.
+While it may lack advanced features like parental controls, a guest LAN, and Wi-Fi protected setup, it’s affordable price makes F-Secure Sense perfect for an apartment or small home.

-Aside from protecting your network and IoT devices, it includes a year of antivirus subscription to protect up to 25 laptops, PCs, and mobile phones.
+Aside from protecting your network and IoT devices, it includes a year’s antivirus subscription (see user reviews) to protect up to 25 laptops, PCs, and mobile phones.

 The Bottom Line

-Due to computing power limitations, IoT devices cannot be protected with a typical antivirus suite.
+Due to computing power limitations, IoT devices cannot be properly protected with a free antivirus.
 You need multi-layered protection that combines strong malware protection with bullet-proof network security.
-Major antivirus vendors have developed innovative ways to make enterprise-grade network security available for your home.

 In order to safely secure your network, and therefore the devices in your home, you need advanced technology that constantly monitors your network traffic, uses a firewall to block unauthorized access, encrypts your data and keeps you informed and up to date on any threats.